Building AI Agents with Flame and OpenAI/LangChain

 Run this client in a virtual environment on your desktop.
 You should see a response similar to the following:

-(agent_example) $ python3 ./examples/agents/client.py
+(agent_example) $ python3 ./examples/agents/openai/client.py -m "Who are you?"

 I’m your friendly weather forecaster assistant! 🌦️ I can help you check current weather conditions, forecasts, or answer any weather-related questions you have—whether it’s about rain, snow, storms, or just deciding if you need a jacket today.